Increasing the amount of electricity a solar panel produces is one of the most effective ways to reduce the cost of solar power.

 Most solar panels convert less than 20 percent of the energy of the sunlight that falls on them into electricity.
 Atwater’s goal is a conversion efficiency of more than 50 percent, which would double the amount of power generated by solar panels of any size.

 Rainbow solar power!
-This technology will make solar more affordable for homeowners and industry, alike.
+This technology will make solar more affordable for homeowners and industries, alike.